ayushshrivastv/Cosmic-Loop/architecture.md

 ## Scalability Considerations

-Cosmic Loop is designed for high scalability, capable of handling events with 10,000+ attendees:
+Solana OpenAPI is designed for high scalability, capable of handling thousands of concurrent queries:

 - **Microservices Architecture**: Allows independent scaling of services
 - **Compressed Tokens**: Reduces on-chain storage by up to 1000x